JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 So let's start creating our shellcode using NASM.
 I will try to divide this process into parts, distinguishing between different system calls called in the course.

 ### Clearing ###
-First, we will start by clearing the registers we use, because in the case of the C language wrapper that we will be using, it may turn out to be very important (registers are not empty at the time of transition to the _start function).
+<p style="text-align: justify;">First, we will start by clearing the registers we use, because in the case of the C language wrapper that we will be using, it may turn out to be very important (registers are not empty at the time of transition to the _start function).</p>

 ```nasm
 global _start